List of Mushoku Tensei characters: Greyrat family

 Originally Paul's classmate in a swordsman dojo.
 A crippling injury forces her to leave her position as a princess guard.
 She becomes a maid to Paul and Zenith.
 She later has an affair with Paul and becomes pregnant.
 After working through the revelation with the family, she is taken in as Paul's second wife and becomes closer friends with Zenith.
 Rudeus' behavior as an infant scared her, though she swears her loyalty to him after he helps her to reconcile with Zenith.

 Zenith's daughter and Rudeus' younger sister.
 She was with Paul after the teleportation incident and loved him dearly.
 When she saw a violent argument break out between Rudeus and Paul, she grew scared of the former and began to resent him.

 Lilia's daughter and Rudeus' younger half-sister.
 From her mother's teachings, Aisha takes it upon herself to manage Rudeus' housework.
 She is exceptionally talented and intelligent but dedicates herself to housework instead of furthering her skills.

 Rudeus' first child, and Sylphiette's first child and only daughter.
 At the age of three, she began to receive the same training as Rudy when she was a child, learning magic and swordsmanship.
 She always thought that because of her father was a great genius, she didn't have any expectations for the late-blooming children, so she have been working hard to get her father's praise and approval.

 Rudeus' second child, and Roxy's first daughter.
 The way she grew up with her hair tied behind her back is very similar to her mother, to the extent that even her father once mistook her and hugged her from behind.
 Unlike Roxy, she has the telepathic ability of the Migurd tribe to talk to her.
-According to Rifujin na Magonote, it is heavily implied Lara is the key to defeat the Human-God in the future, which is one of the main factors that is afraid of.
+According to Rifujin na Magonote, it is heavily implied Lara is the key to defeat Hitogami in the future.

 Rudeus' third child, and Eris' first child and only son.
 He inherits his late grandfather's dead-ringing personality due to his similar hairstyle, sexual perversion, and interest of swordsmanship.
 When visiting the Holy Kingdom of Milis, he sneaked out with Lily and Sieghart for an adventure and was almost kidnapped when he got lost on the trip until his half-aunt Aisha helped Leo to arrive in time to protect them.